trillion-dollar-baby/autolog/planning/user_stories.md

 # Project Proposal

-Pod Members: **Add Pod Members Names**
+Pod Members: Deland Chen, Enzo Falone, Wynee Pintado

 ## Problem Statement

-Insert your groups problem statement and target audience.
+Small business auto shop owners lack a simple, easy-to-use, and affordable software to manage their inventory.
+Competitors are geared towards larger businesses and charge enormous monthly fees.
+Our goal is to create a immediately usable (plug-and-play), cheap, but powerful tool.

 ## User Roles

 “Owner”: all the below, Can update, read, create, and delete.
 Can also delete the database.
-(CRUD + deleting database) “Manager”: all the below, able to cancel, return, add orders and items (CRUD) “Employee”: user that is able to see inventory items and prices, and move items into orders (Read and update) “Viewer”: user who can only view inventory items (View)
+(CRUD + deleting database) <br>
+“Manager”: all the below, able to cancel, return, add orders and items (CRUD)<br>
+“Employee”: user that is able to see inventory items and prices, and move items into orders (Read and update)<br>
+“Viewer”: user who can only view inventory items (View)